Froumine House: Between 1950 and 1966

-Between 1967-2010
+Between 1967 and 2010

 After the departure of the Knesset, Froumine House was used by various government agencies.
 The Ministry of Tourism was located in the building until 2004.
 The building was then used by various branches of the Ministry of Religious Services, including the Rabbinical courts of the Jerusalem District and the Great Rabbinical Court of Appeals.
 The last of these vacated in 2015 as the building began to be refurbished into a Museum of the Knesset.

 In 2002, the State of Israel sold Froumine House to a private individual for 10 million shekels.
 The new owners filed an application with the District Planning and Building Committee to demolish Froumine House and construct a 16-story structure on the site.
 In response, the council for The Society for Preservation of Israel Heritage Sites (SPIHS) protested the demolition plan.
 A number of Knesset members sponsored a bill which was passed in 2010, stipulating that the building was to be preserved, its interior section was to be restored, and a "Museum of the Knesset" was to be established there.
 By law, the building was to be confiscated from its owners and handed back to the State of Israel; the owners were to receive NIS 45 million.

 The 2009 Report of the State Comptroller of Israel criticized the sale and re-purchase of Froumine House by the state.